23 REASONS YOU SHOULD BE FISHING IN NEVADA | SYDNEY MARTINEZ

 20. This ancient lake is known for monster-sized cutthroats.
 It’s not uncommon to reel in a 20-pounder on an average day out there.

-21. You may face some unpredictable weather, but that’s part of the adventure right?
+21. You may face some unpredictable weather, but hey, it's all part of the true spirit of adventure, right?

 22. If boating isn’t your jam, follow the lead of the locals and fly cast from a ladder setup.
 Totally common in these parts.

-23. You can taste your sweet, sweet off-grid victories already, can’t you?
+23. Yep—you can taste your sweet, sweet off-grid victories already, can’t you?